-The Aymara, Atacameño, and Quechua peoples (see p.
-11 of Political and Social Relations) traditionally recognize multiple spirits and deities, the most sacred being Pachamama, the Earth Goddess.
-To bring good fortune, ensure a good harvest, or cure illness, some

-Aymara, Atacameños, and Quechua combine Catholic rituals with offerings to Pachamama.
+The Aymara, Atacameño, and Quechua peoples (see Political and Social Relations) traditionally recognize multiple spirits and deities. the most sacred being Pachamama, the Earth Goddess.
+To bring good fortune, ensure a good harvest, or cure illness. some Aymara, Atacameños, and Quechua combine Catholic rituals with offerings to Pachamama.